Xiyang1119/Industry-Open-Payments-to-Physicians/README.md

 Financial relationships between industry and physicians have been controversial due to the potential negative influence on physician prescribing practices, which could be the source of conflicts of interest.
 Although additional evidence is needed before broad conclusions can be drawn, Open Payments data illustrate that industry payments to physicians are widespread in the U.S. Potential influence associated with payments on physicians’ prescribing lends support to the concern that these payments entrench major conflicts of interest in the U.S. health care system.

 Open Payments program brings great transparency to the industry-physician relationships, but it doesn’t curtail the conflicts of interest significantly on its own.
 Regulatory policies and reform efforts should couple with the disclosure program in order to remove conflicts of interest in health care.
 For example,  Stanford University Medical Center has banned its physicians from accepting meals or gifts and participating in speaking activities.
 However, collaborations with industry and financial supports from pharmaceutical companies are important for physicians and professional medical activities.
-Therefore, we need to create an alternative to limit the source of the conflicts of interest.
-Public policy should tax pharmaceutical firms to support crucial professional activities.
+Therefore, the goverment need to create an alternative to limit the source of the conflicts of interest.
+Reform policy should include tax pharmaceutical firms to support crucial professional activities.
 A government-sponsored independent entity should distribute these funds.
 Meanwhile, legislation should prohibit gifts and financial supports such as donations and funds directly to physicians.
 Moreover, individual physicians should take a stance against industry influences and always put their patients’ need first

 #### _Try It Yourself: How much money did individual physician in DC receive in 2019_
 Select a Physician'name and see how much industry payment s/he received in 2019.